SpotswoodCollege/spotswoodcollege.github.io/README.md

 This site is currently unfinished.

-You may be looking for http://spotswoodcollege.school.nz/.
+You may be looking for [the Spotswood College school page](http://spotswoodcollege.school.nz/).